Newcastle-under-Lyme's historic town centre has markets on six days a week - Monday to Saturday

 Set in High Street, at the heart of Newcastle town centre, the market benefits from being in a busy retail area that is close to the bus station and taxi ranks.
 There are several Council-run town centre car parks nearby.

-Each stall has a covered canopy area of 4.5 metres deep and three metres wide (15ft x 10ft)*, with a countertop of three metres wide and 1.2 metres deep (10ft x 4ft)*.
+Each stall has a covered canopy area of 4.5 metres deep and 3 metres wide (15ft x 10ft)* with a countertop of 3 metres wide and 1.2 metres deep (10ft x 4ft)*.
 The countertops can be removed to create a more flexible trading space and a small area next to each canopy is allowed for trader displays.
-As well as this, there are approximately six additional trading pitches on the market (depending on the size required) that can be used for trading, mobile displays or promotional activity and a small number of street trading pitches that are located in the Ironmarket nearby.*All measurements are approximate due to individual manufacturing tolerances
+As well as this, there are approximately six further trading pitches on the market (depending on the size required) that can be used for trading, mobile displays or promotional activity and a small number of street trading pitches in Ironmarket nearby.

 The General Market

 The General Market is held four times a week on a Monday, Wednesday, Friday and Saturday.
 It operates from 9am to 4pm each day selling a wide range of goods.
 Stalls are available from £20 on Monday, Friday and Saturday and from £11 every Wednesday.
 Introductory stall fee discounts are available for traders that are new to the general market or are selling goods that are not already available on the market.
 As well as the spaces for regular trading there are stalls and trading pitches available for daily, weekly or seasonal use for both sales and promotional activity.
 Please contact the market supervisor for further details.

 The Antiques Market is operated by the Antique Forum Group every Tuesday and Saturday, opening from 8am to 3pm, selling a range of antiques, collectables and vintage items.
 Stalls cost £15 per day.
 Please note that during the tough Winter trading months of January to April the Antiques Market only operate on Tuesday, not Saturday.